 But it was also the same Jets team that scored on its opening drive for the eighth straight game.
 Plus, they actually held a lead for the sixth consecutive game, indicating they should have won three or four previous games.

 No home field advantage at MetLife Stadium

-The Browns, methodically proficient in Sunday’s 20-6 triumph over the suddenly-lifeless New York Giants, look for the MetLife Parlay in Week 16.
+The Browns, methodically proficient in Sunday’s 20-6 triumph over the suddenly lifeless New York Giants, are looking for the MetLife Parlay in Week 16.

-Facing the Jets, they try to match the San Francisco 49ers, who swept the Giants and Jets handily on this field in Weeks 2 and 3.
+Facing the Jets, they’ll try to match the San Francisco 49ers, who swept the Giants and Jets handily on this field in Weeks 2 and 3.

 Here is some irony.
 Who has the most wins at MetLife Stadium, the combined home of the Jets and Giants, this season?

 The answer would be the Giants and Niners, with two apiece.
 And the Browns can tie them this week.